Canon 1Ds Mark II vs Leica S2

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1Ds Mark II and the S2 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinder in the 1Ds Mark II offers a wider field of view (100%) than the one in the S2 (96%), so that a larger proportion of the captured image is visible in the finder.
 On the other hand, the viewfinder of the S2 has a higher magnification (0.86x vs 0.70x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1Ds Mark II and Leica S2 in connection with corresponding information for a sample of similar cameras.

-The 1Ds Mark II writes its imaging data to Compact Flash cards, while the S2 uses Compact Flash or SDHC cards.
-The S2 features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the 1Ds Mark II only has one slot.
+Concerning the storage of imaging data, both the 1Ds Mark II and the S2 write their files to Compact Flash or SDHC cards.
+Both cameras feature dual card slots, which can be very useful in case a memory card fails.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark II and Leica S2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.